jorge2412/DataLake2/Mixed Reality/HoloLens (Draft)/Session 2 - Hands On/HoloLens HOL.md

     _Creating a new camera_

 1. The camera must be configured correctly for the holographic application to function properly.
-Go to the "Inspector" tab docked to the right side of the Unity user interface.
+Go to the Inspector tab docked to the right side of the Unity IDE.
 In the **Tag** drop-down, select **MainCamera**.

     ![Selecting MainCamera](Images/maincamera.jpg)